model-checking/kani-vscode-extension/README.md

 ## Troubleshooting

 1. If verification seems to be taking too much time, stop the verification using the stop button on the testing panel.
+2. Some times it the output seems unexpected, it might because an old result is cached in.
+It helps to run `cargo clean` and re-running the proof.
+3. If the screen seems frozen, or inactive, try reloading the vscode window.

 ## Security